001pretty/invictus-backend/README.md

 To run full application on your local machine follow these steps:

-1. Clone or download the backend from the [repository](https://github.com/777pretty/invictus-backend).
+1. Clone or download the backend from the [backend repository](https://github.com/777pretty/invictus-backend).

-2. Clone or download the frontend from the [repository](https://github.com/777pretty/invictus-frontend).
+2. Clone or download the frontend from the [frontend repository](https://github.com/777pretty/invictus-frontend).

 3. Move frontend folder named 'client' inside the backend folder.